Derick-Zhang/mac-ssd-optimizer/README.md

 Caution:

  - This tool will report "segment fault", but it's OK, just ignore.
- - (*)TRIM-tuning sometimes does not work, you should check it as this article say: http://www.cnbeta.com/articles/219752.htm (chinese)
+ - (*)TRIM-tuning sometimes does not work, you should check it as what this article says: http://www.cnbeta.com/articles/219752.htm (chinese)

 [简体中文]